TL;DR

 - GP Referral: Your journey starts with your NHS or private GP.
 If they suspect osteoporosis, they will write a referral letter for you to see a specialist.

-- Specialist Consultation: Your PMI provider will authorise a consultation with a private specialist, such as a rheumatologist or an endocrinologist, often within days or weeks.
+- Specialist Consultation: If the claim is eligible, your PMI provider may authorise a consultation with a private specialist, such as a rheumatologist or an endocrinologist.

-- Diagnostic Tests: The specialist will likely recommend tests to confirm the diagnosis.
+- Diagnostic Tests: The specialist may recommend tests to confirm the diagnosis.
 The gold standard is a DEXA (or DXA) scan, which measures bone mineral density.
-Your PMI policy, provided it has sufficient outpatient cover, will typically pay for this.
+Your PMI policy may pay for this if the diagnostic pathway is authorised and you have sufficient outpatient cover.

 - Results and Plan: You will have a follow-up consultation to discuss the results and establish a diagnosis and initial treatment plan.

-The main benefit here is speed.
-While the NHS provides excellent care, waiting times for non-urgent diagnostic tests can sometimes stretch for months.
-Private access means you can get answers and start a management plan much sooner.
+The main potential benefit here is speed.
+While the NHS provides excellent care, waiting times for non-urgent diagnostic tests can vary.
+Private access may mean you get answers sooner, but cover depends on your policy and insurer approval.

 | Feature | NHS Pathway | Private Pathway (with PMI) |